 leaks out – are apt to be a bit scarier

-than disc bulges to their owners, but in a new study
+than disc bulges to their owners, but in a recent study

 they regressed with conservative, non-surgical care!
 At about 17 months of

 care, 75% of extrusions completely went away, 15%

 partially regressed, and 10% did show any resolution.

 90% did!
 Additionally, those patients whose discs resolved

 also stated that they had significantly improved NRS pain scores,

 symptoms and disability issues.
 (3) Minster Chiropractic Center helps extruded discs find relief!
 They do not

 Listen to this discussion on care of the extruded